 A study published by the European Union’s Intellectual Property Office (EUIPO) shows that the loss to the European economy created by the presence of fake products amounts to 60 billion euros per year – equal to 7.5 per cent of European sales.
 Not to mention the individual harm caused to customers who were cheated.

-But does it really matter if spark plugs are original products?
 Yes, in fact it does.
 NGK SPARK PLUG’s Technical Service team recently became aware of cases where customers bought CR9EIX NGK spark plugs on the internet, which proved to be fake products.
 “These spark plugs melted and caused damage to our customers’ engines, which is annoying, costly and avoidable”, says Kai Wilschrei, Manager Technical Services Aftermarket EMEA at NGK SPARK PLUG EUROPE.

 “Original NGK CR9EIX spark plugs have a centre electrode with an iridium tip.
 This material has a very high melting point and is extremely hard and long lasting,” explains Kai.
 “The fake plugs, however, do not have any iridium on the centre electrode.
 They feature a standard Nickel electrode that was tapered down with a lathe, giving it the same optical impression as the iridium tip,” he continues.
 “This fake part is very weak and can’t stand the heat.
 This soft spot causes the centre electrode to melt, inflicting damage to the engine.”